se-edu/learningresources/contents/node/nodejs.md

 This chapter assumes that the reader is familiar with JavaScript and asynchronous programming.
 If you are not familiar with asynchronous programming, a good resource to checkout is the [asynchronous programming section of the You Don't Know JS guide ](https://github.com/getify/You-Dont-Know-JS/blob/master/async%20&%20performance/README.md#you-dont-know-js-async--performance) as asynchronous programming is key in Node.
 </box>

-## What is Node.js?
+## What is Node?

->*Node.js* is a JavaScript runtime built on Chrome’s V8 JavaScript engine.
+>*Node* is a JavaScript runtime built on Chrome’s V8 JavaScript engine.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient. <sub>--https://nodejs.org</sub>

 Node is mostly used in back-end and server side scenarios.
-For example, LinkedIn mobile app backend is built on Node JS and Uber built its massive matching system between customers and drivers on Node.js.
+For example, LinkedIn mobile app backend is built on Node and Uber built its massive matching system between customers and drivers on Node.
 However, Node can also be used in the front-end to automate tasks such as building, testing, pre and post processing code.

-## Why use Node.js?
+## Why use Node?

-Now that we know what Node.js is, let us look at some benefits it has to offer.
+Now that we know what Node is, let us look at some benefits it has to offer.

 ### Benefit 1: Easy to get started

-To install Node, simply download the installer from the [official Node.js website](https://nodejs.org/en/download/) based on your OS and run it.
-This should install both Node and npm. npm is a tool which will help you to search, install and manage node.js packages.
+To install Node, simply download the installer from the [official Node website](https://nodejs.org/en/download/) based on your OS and run it.
+This should install both Node and npm. npm is a tool which will help you to search, install and manage node packages.
 The use of npm will be explained in the next section.

-Here is an example of how to write a working Node.js server taken from [codeburst](https://codeburst.io/getting-started-with-node-js-a-beginners-guide-b03e25bca71b).
+Here is an example of how to write a working Node server taken from [codeburst](https://codeburst.io/getting-started-with-node-js-a-beginners-guide-b03e25bca71b).

-It is extremely short and simple but it demonstrates how a Node.js application import required modules, create a server to listen to client's request, read the request and returns a response.
+It is extremely short and simple but it demonstrates how a Node application import required modules, create a server to listen to client's request, read the request and returns a response.

 Create a file `server.js` with following content: